Article thumbnail

 screenshot

-I like to call the filename the same as the font description we made earlier.
-It will make it easier later when you’re using it.
-Copy and paste the code you previously generated into this new file.
+I recommend naming the file after the font description we created earlier.
+This will make it easier to use later.
+Copy and paste the previously generated code into this new file.

 screenshot